mikesouthron/JavaRogueLike/README.md

 Adapting the Python-libtcod tutorial [here](https://rogueliketutorials.com/tutorials/tcod/v2/) directly to Java as much as possible.

-Using the code from [AsciiPanel](https://github.com/trystan/AsciiPanel) to drive the basic UI.
+~~Using the code from [AsciiPanel](https://github.com/trystan/AsciiPanel) to drive the basic UI.~~ Updated to use a custom JNI linkage to SDL2 for all rendering and event handling

 No other external libraries.